bethmrobertson/bethmrobertson.github.io/NBA project part I.md

 <br>￼
 <img src="images/NBA table plot 3 pt pct.png?raw=true" height=500/>
 <br>
-Watch out for the Brooklyn center () and the Memphis shooting guards.
-They are the most accurate positions in the league.
+In 2022-23, teams had to watch out for Boston center, Al Horford (44.6%), and Memphis shooting guard, Luke Kennard (49.4%).
+They were the most accurate 3 point shooters in the league.
+In 2023-2024 so far, the Suns Grayson Allen is leading the way with 48.1% accuracy.

 Stay tuned to this channel for the second part of my NBA study, in which I try to provide some answers to specific questions from the biggest NBA fan I know!
-Let me know what else you would like to know!
+Let me know what else **you** would like to know!

-I am looking for a full-time data analyst position, so if you are in need, please contact me.
+I am looking for a full-time data analyst position, so if you know of an opportunity, please contact me.

 Thanks for reading!